ajayarunachalam/Multi-Spectral-Imaging-RaspberryPi-Design/README.md

 The image sensors used were Red Green Blue (RGB), NoIR (RGB-IR) micro-camera controlled by a Raspberry Pi board mounted with different filters over a multiplexer.

 The design files, schematics, and the product images are released with the open hardware license for reuse.

+Refer to the provided user manual - **User-Guide-Building-Spectral-Block.pdf** for using the design files.